nazarovsa/NSA.Tinkoff.InvestApi/README.md

 services.AddInvestApiClient(configuration);
 ```

-If you are using method that with `IConfiguration` add `InvestApiOptions` section to configuration file:
+If you are using method with `IConfiguration` add `InvestApiOptions` section to configuration file:
 ```json
 "InvestApiOptions":
 {